galaxyproject/planemo/docs/commands/test.rst

 **Help**

-Run the tests in the specified tool tests in a Galaxy instance.
+Run specified tool's tests within Galaxy.

 All referenced tools (by default all the tools in the current working directory) will be tested and the results quickly summarized.